Privacy Policy

 - To recommend and refer into partner Living Well Sefton lifestyle and wellbeing services (Sefton Council, Sefton CVS, May Logan Centre, Brighter Living Partnership, Netherton Feelgood Factory, Sefton Carer’s Centre and Smokefree Sefton).

-The pseudomynised data is also used to derive statistics and intelligence for research and planning purposes, which include:
+The pseudonymised data is also used to derive statistics and intelligence for research and planning purposes, which include:

 - Producing assessments of the health and care needs of the population